crazyhottommy/getting-started-with-genomics-tools-and-resources/README.md

 * [Ten Simple Rules for Digital Data Storage](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005097)
 * avoid `setwd()` in your R script. [`here_here()`](https://github.com/jennybc/here_here#readme) comes to rescue.

-I am using snakemake and so far is very happy about it!

 * **Have you ever had problem to reuse one of your own published figures due to copyright of the journal?**
 Here is the [solution](https://storify.com/LorenaABarba/reactions-to-my-tip-on-how-i-use-figshare)! from @LorenaABarba

 >As an early adopter of the Figshare repository, I came up with a strategy that serves both our open-science and our reproducibility goals, and also helps with this problem: for the main results in any new paper, we would share the data, plotting script and figure under a CC-BY license, by first uploading them to Figshare.

 ### Survival curve